-No one will admit to this, of course, but in my role and in my position I am AN OBSERVER and see this sort of thing on a daily basis.
-Do law firms intentionally discriminate?
+No one will admit to this, of course, but in my role and my position, I am AN OBSERVER and see this sort of thing daily.
+Do firms intentionally discriminate?
 NO, I honestly believe the majority of them do not.
-What they do, though, is hire people they are most comfortable with, and this generally means they are going to hire people from similar backgrounds who are like them.
+What they do, though, is hire people they are most comfortable with, and this generally means they are going to hire people from similar backgrounds who are like them./

 - See Find an Employer with Similar Values for more information.